MKiyoaki/BSCS-Lecture-Notes/docs/year2/5ccs2seg/re.md

 - Role in the project
   - 2nd phase of management lifecycle
-  - Determine
-    - steps to achieve project goals,
+  - Determine steps to achieve project goals, establish budgets, timelines, milestones, source necessary materials
-    - establish budgets,
-    - timelines,
-    - milestones,
-    - source necessary materials
 - Project planning vs. other stages
   - Decompose a large project into smaller tasks, build your team, prepare a schedule for task completion

 ###### 7.2.
 Activities

+>No need to consider about the stakeholders or budget

-- Define factors for success,
+- Define factors for success and risks,
 - focus on subtasks,
 - create best and worst case scenarios,
 - hold brainstorming sessions,